combinator-ml/combinator/docs/components/develop/kubeflow.md

 Kubeflow Pipelines (KFP) in particular, has emerged as one eminent ML pipelinging technology, mainly thanks to the managed hosting in various clouds.

-It's opinionated ML-specific API helps data scientists and ML engineers develop robust, repeatable pipelines.
+Its opinionated ML-specific API helps data scientists and ML engineers develop robust, repeatable pipelines.

+### Kubeflow Version

+This installation uses Kubeflow version 1.2, which is now out of date.

+### Status and Recommendations

+:warning: **For Testing Only** :warning:

+This installation method is not recommended for use.
+It required a lot of work-arounds that are not suitable for production use.
+Please refer to the [official documentation](https://www.kubeflow.org/docs/started/installing-kubeflow/) for production installation instructions.

 ## Test Drive